 If you’re using a PC, it’s probably running Microsoft Windows.
 Microsoft has come under sustained criticism for not respecting their users’ privacy.
 Just to give one example, by default Windows records everything you type and sends this to Microsoft, and Windows carries on sending your data to Microsoft even when you tell it not to.

-Thankfully, there are privacy-conscious easy-to-use alternatives which are free and can be installed on your existing PC.
-If you want a ready-to-use computer, head over to our hardware recommendations.
+Thankfully, there are privacy-conscious, easy-to-use, Linux-based operating systems which are free and can be installed on your existing PC.
+If you prefer a ready-to-use computer rather than installing an operating system yourself, head over to our hardware recommendations.

 Distrochooser